Lauderdale Road Spanish & Portuguese Synagogue: Postwar Jewish migration

 Lauderdale Road's history in the late twentieth century was defined and revived by a new wave of Jewish migration to London.
 The postwar years saw the declining numbers of this historically Spanish and Portuguese Sephardi community go into reverse with the large-scale arrival into the community of Baghdadi and Iraqi Jews from Asia and the Middle East.
 Albert M. Hyamson, a prominent member of the community and a leading historian of Anglo-Jewry, remarked in 1951:

 "By now the complexion of the Community had changed considerably.
 The names of the Yehidim were still for the most part Sephardi, whatever those of their mothers may have been, but the Lopezes, the Baruch Lousadas, the Gonzales, the Nunes, and others of the seventeenth and early eighteenth centuries, savouring of the peninsula, had become exceptional.
 Prominent in their place were not only Italian ones such as Montefiore, but also those reminiscent of oriental lands—Aloof, Abecasis, and above all Sassoon."

 A leading figure in welcoming this postwar migration was Haham Rabbi Solomon Gaon, who took up the leadership of the community from 1947–1977.
 Gaon also served as chief rabbi to the Sephardi communities of the British Commonwealth.
-A program at Montefiore College, a Jewish educational organisation associated with Lauderdale Road, welcomed young Jewish men to pursue Jewish studies in London principally from Morocco, Tunisia and Algeria as those communities emigrated en masse to Israel and France in the decades following the creation of the state of Israel, opening up the community further.
-Perhaps the most notable figure who partook in the program at Montefiore College was Rabbi Israel Elia who came to London from Djerba, Tunisia as a young boy in 1971 to join the scheme.
-He later qualified as a rabbi at Jews’ College London and served the Lauderdale Road community alongside Rabbi Abraham Levy and later on alongside Rabbi Joseph Dweck until his passing in 2024.
+A programme at Montefiore College, a Jewish educational organisation associated with Lauderdale Road, welcomed young Jewish men to pursue Jewish studies in London principally from Morocco, Tunisia and Algeria as those communities emigrated en masse to Israel and France in the decades following the creation of the state of Israel, opening up the community further.
+Perhaps the most notable figure who partook in the programme at Montefiore College was Rabbi Israel Elia, who came to London from Djerba, Tunisia, as a young boy in 1971 to join the scheme.
+He later qualified as a rabbi at Jews' College London and served the Lauderdale Road community alongside Rabbi Abraham Levy and later on alongside Rabbi Joseph Dweck until his death in 2024.

-Meanwhile prominent members of the community in the twentieth century included Alan Mocatta.
+Meanwhile, prominent members of the community in the twentieth century included Alan Mocatta.
 Nathan Saatchi, who led his family to London from Baghdad, was the father of Charles and Maurice Saatchi, and a prominent member of the community.
 Maurice Saatchi married his first wife Gillian Osband at Lauderdale Road.
 Both Charles and Maurice Saatchi have donated to the Lauderdale Road Jewish community.
-The writer Simon Sebag-Montefiore received his Bar Mitzvah at Lauderdale Road.
+The writer Simon Sebag Montefiore received his Bar Mitzvah at Lauderdale Road.